rjl6789/initramfs-tools-pi4/README.md

 lot's of additional configuration needed for encrypting - will add instructions to this readme later

-you'll need to put authorized keys in */usr/local/share/initram_sshd* so you can actually login
+you'll need to put authorized keys in */usr/local/share/initram_sshd/authorized_keys* so you can actually login

-(preferably this aren't you machine keys - i.e create keys just for this purpose)
+(preferably these aren't your machine keys - i.e create keys just for this purpose)

 todo: